syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/global-local.md

 ## Internationalization

-The Internationalization library is used to globalize number, date, and time values in the spreadsheet component.
-To achieve this, you need to install the CLDR data NPM packages and load the dependent JSON files by using the `loadCldr` function.
-To set the default culture and currency code, you can use the `setCulture` and `setCurrencyCode` methods.
+The [Internationalization](../common/globalization/internationalization) library provides a localized display of number, date, and time values in the Spreadsheet component based on the preferred language and region.
+It requires the CLDR data to be load using loadCldr function for cultures other than en-US.
+CLDR data is available as npm package.
+So, you can install it through `npm install cldr-data` command to our application.
+You can use the methods `setCulture` for setting the default locale and `setCurrencyCode` for setting the currency code.

-The following example demonstrates the Spreadsheet in French [ `fr-CH`] culture.
-In the below sample we have globalized the Date(Date column), Time(Time column), and Currency(Amount column) formats.
+The following example demonstrates how to render the Spreadsheet component in French culture.
+In the below sample, we have globalized the Date(Date column), Time(Time column), and Currency(Amount column) formats.

 {% if page.publishingplatform == "aspnet-core" %}